recoverysource/handbook/project/internals.rst

 In order to maintain ``project balance of $0.00``, our prudent reserve is limited to these non-refundable domain costs.

-This table lists maximum contributions that can currently be accepted (from project members):
+This table lists maximum contributions that can currently be accepted (limited to project members):

 .. list-table::
    :header-rows: 1